 Fed up with the mess, I decided to do something about my unsightly Christmas closet chaos for good.
-And all it took was a quick trip to Home Depot and a little handyman help from my fiancé.
+And all it took was a quick trip to Home Depot — and a little handyman help from my fiancé.

 Instead of stuffing my overflowing closet with even more craft supplies, I took advantage of the white space on the back of my bedroom door and set up my very own gift-wrapping station.

-How to Make a DIY Gift Wrapping Station
+How to Make a DIY Gift-Wrapping Station

-More Cost-Effective Ways to Store Wrapping Paper
+Cheap Ways to Store Wrapping Paper

-Whether you decide to make your very own gift-wrapping station, store your wrap in a shoe rack, or go the Ikea route, this hack is sure to ease some holiday stress.
+Whether you decide to make your very own gift-wrapping station, store your wrap in a shoe rack, or go the IKEA route, this hack is sure to ease some holiday stress.